afarcome/LMrectangular/mainCode/README.md

 that the i-th subject is in latent state d at time t.

 pi: kmax by kmax matrix, where pi[k[1],d] gives the prior probability of being in latent state d at time T=1.
-Note that for j different that k[1] the initial solution is returned, which can be ignored.
+Note that pi[j,], when k[1] != j, corresponds to the initial solution and shall be ignored.

 PI: kmax by kmax by kmax by kmax array, where PI[a,b,c,d] gives the prior probability that a subject would switch from state c at time t-1